 Holland Dombeck is the former the Editor turned blogger here at Fistful of Talent.
 She joined the group in August of 2011, with the sole responsibility of making our writers look like rock stars.
 Now she gets to participate in all the HR/talent pundit fun.
 You can still catch her on our podcast, The CYA Report, or you can connect with her out on Twitter and LinkedIn.

 10.5 QUESTIONS WITH HOllAND DOMBECK

 1. The elevator just closed and you’ve got 30 seconds to pitch the random reader on who you are and why they should read your rants.
 Go..

 Oh me?
 I’m a blogger at Fistful of Talent.
 It’s this groovy little blog about recruiting and what not.
-If you like HR sports analogies from middle-aged white guys, you’ll loooveeee it!
+If you like HR sports analogies from white guys in their 40’s, you’ll loooveeee it!

 2. Now for the mundane – break down your location, title, company/firm and what you do for a living..

 3. One more question that everyone expects.
 What’s the reason you’re in this game? (why do you do what you do?)

 I got a flavor for my field at an early age through the organization DECA, which is a marketing education club for high school students, (It’s actually a goal of mine to become a DECA advisor and give back to all the kiddos one day…) and went on to major in marketing in college.
 By the time I finished my degree, about half of everything I learned was obsolete.
 Marketing evolves daily — never a dull moment, always something to learn, thus the appeal.
 I just happened to land in on the HR/talent/employment branding side of it thanks to my former manager and FOT founder, Kris Dunn, and I really just dig it.